Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Preliminaries

 \subsection{Random Model}

-We conduct extensive experiments to assess the performance of our proposed algorithms and report on our findings in Section~\ref{sec:experiments}.
-The instances that we use in our experiments are constructed using the following random model, which was also used by \citet{bast2003heuristic} to analyze the performance of \DijkstraPruning.

-We consider directed random graphs which are constructed according to the \emph{Erd\"os-R\'enyi random graph model} \cite{Gilbert1959}, also known as $G(n, p)$: In this model, there are $n$ nodes and each of the $n(n-1)$ possible (directed) edges is present independently with probability $p = c/n$, where $c$ is (roughly) the average degree of a node.\footnote{Note that we implicitly assume that the graph does not contain any self-loops.
-The average degree of outgoing (or, equivalently, incoming) edges of a node is $(1-\tfrac1n)c$.} Further, each node $u \in V$ is chosen independently with probability $q = f/n$ to belong to the target set $T$, where $f$ is the expected number of target nodes in $T$.
+\cite{bast2003heuristic} use the following random model to analyse the improved performance of \DijkstraPruning\ and show that the expected savings for these instances are significant, both analytically and empirically.
+The directed random graph instances are constructed using the \emph{Erd\"os-R\'enyi random graph model} by \cite{Gilbert1959}, also known as $G(n, p)$: there are $n$ nodes and each of the $n(n-1)$ possible (directed) edges is present independently with probability $p = c/n$, where $c$ is (roughly) the average degree of a node.
+Further, each node $u \in V$ is chosen independently with probability $q = f/n$ to belong to the target set $T$, where $f$ is the expected number of target nodes in $T$.
 The weight $w(e)$ of each edge $e$ is chosen independently uniformly at random from the range $[0,1]$.